 \subsection{CNN Risk score}

 The extraction of the CNN score and its inclusion in the LM-CR model represent the novel ideas of the manuscript.
-The risk score of infection is evaluated by means of the CNN, whose architecture was discussed in Section~\ref{icuai:two_step_model_step1} and its training in Section~\ref{section:tren}.
+The risk score of infection is evaluated by means of the CNN, whose architecture was discussed in Section~\ref{icuai:two_step_model_step1} and its training phase in Section~\ref{section:tren}.

-Thus, the procedure for evaluating the risk scores is the following: \begin{enumerate} \item Consider the vital signs signals of patient $i$ (HR, ABP, pulse pressure, \chemfig{SaO2}, and RR) and the missing values time-series.
+Thus, the procedure for evaluating the risk scores is the following: \begin{enumerate} \item Consider the vital signs of patient $i$ (HR, ABP, pulse pressure, \chemfig{SaO2}, and RR) and the time series flagging the missing records.

-\item Starting from ICU admission time, extract 24-hour \emph{time-series instances} by means of an 8-hour sliding time window (see Section~\ref{icuai:ehr}), corresponding to the intervals in $\mathcal{P}_i$.
+\item Starting from the ICU admission time, extract the 24-hour \emph{time series instances} by means of an 8-hour sliding time window (see Section~\ref{icuai:ehr}), corresponding to the intervals in $\mathcal{P}_i$.

-\item Propagate the \emph{time-series instances} through the hidden layers of the fitted {CNN} model and evaluate the risk-score.
+\item Propagate the \emph{time series instances} through the hidden layers of the fitted {CNN} model and evaluate the risk score.

 \item Assign the risk score to the corresponding time-stamp (i.e., day-month-hour-minute). \end{enumerate}